An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Examples and numerical illustration

-which is a variation of the stochastic Ginzburg-Landau equation (see \cite{DT}) with the addition of a mean-field term.
-This classical, non-globally Lipschitz SDE satisfies all assumptions listed above (except (H.\ref{Assum:A}(\ref{Assum:A6})), which is not needed for the well-posedness) and therefore has a unique strong solution.
-Here, we choose $h^{\delta}(x) = \delta \min(1, |x |^{-2})$, which can be motivated as follows: as the drift is mainly influenced by the $-X^3_t$ term, the choice $h(x) \approx 2 |x|^{-2} $ yields $\left \langle x, b(t,x,\mu) \right \rangle + \frac{1}{2} h(x) | b(t,x,\mu) |^2 \approx 0$, for large $x$.
 In all tests, we take the parameters $\sigma = 1.5$ and $c=0.5$, and $N=10^4$ particles.
 We set $\alpha=1$ in the tamed scheme.
 Although, the choice $\alpha=0.5$ would be sufficient to achieve a strong convergence order of $1/2$, we observed that the performance of the tamed scheme with this taming was significantly worse than with $\alpha=1$.

-The strong convergence depicted in Fig.\ \ref{fig:test} supports an order of roughly $1/2$ for both the adaptive and tames schemes, but the absolute error is smaller by a factor of roughly 10 for the adaptive scheme.
+The strong convergence rate depicted in Fig.\ \ref{fig:test} is roughly of order $1/2$ for both the adaptive and tamed schemes, but the absolute error is smaller by a factor of roughly 10 for the adaptive scheme.

-In addition, we present in Fig.\ \ref{figHISTO} a histogram for $(N^{i}_T)$, $i \in \lbrace 1, \ldots, N \rbrace$, i.e., the number of adaptive time-steps required for all particles, for $\delta=2^{-5}$ and $\delta = 2^{-7}$, with bin-width $2^3$ and $2^5$, respectively.
-The average number of time-steps is approximately $55$ for $\delta=2^{-5}=1/32$ and $218$ for $\delta=2^{-7}=1/128$, consistent with $\mathbb{E}[N_T] = \mathcal{O}(\delta^{-1})$.
+In addition, we present in Fig.\ \ref{figHISTO} a histogram for $N^{i}_T$, $i \in \lbrace 1, \ldots, N \rbrace$, i.e., the number of adaptive time-steps required for all particles, for $\delta=2^{-5}$ and $\delta = 2^{-7}$, with bin-width $2^3$ and $2^5$, respectively.
+The average number of time-steps is approximately $55$ for $\delta=2^{-5}=1/32$ and $218$ for $\delta=2^{-7}=1/128$, consistent with $\mathbb{E}[M_T] = \mathcal{O}(\delta^{-1})$.